matmaer/chezmoi-mousse/README.md

 Terminal user interface for [chezmoi](https://github.com/twpayne/chezmoi), visualizing its operations.
-Built with [Textual](https://github.com/Textualize/textual).
-The name of the repository is a wink to the mouse.
+Built with [Textual](https://github.com/Textualize/textual), the most complete, most user friendly and no surprise, most popular TUI app development framework.

+The name of the repository chezmoi-mousse is a wink to the mouse.
 The project is in its very early stages.

 ## Roadmap